rchirravurivenkata/Short_Fourier_Transform/README.md

 </p>

-Importantly, the sensor data needs to preprocessed due to the presence of noise within the data.
-First, lets use a sliding window approach where each window/batch comprises of 1500 samples (corresponds to approx 30 seconds).
-Now we move the window one sample at a time (i.e., we discard the first sample of the previous window to include a new sample for the current window).
+Importantly, the sensor data is preprocessed to attenuate noise associated with the signals.
+A sliding window approach is used, where each window/batch comprises of 1500 samples (that corresponds to approx 30 seconds).
+The window is moved one sample at a time (i.e., the first sample of the previous window is discarded to include a new sample in the current window).

 <p align="center">
   <img width="300" height="300" src="https://github.com/rcvenkata/Fast_Fourier_Transform/blob/master/proxy.duckduckgo.com.jpeg">
 </p>

 Each window of respiratory signals are rescaled using mean-centering.
-Therafter, Discrete Fourier Transform is applied on each window to identify dominant frequency.
-The obtained dominant frequencies across all windows are plotted against their corresponding times in seconds.
+Therafter, Discrete Fourier Transform is applied on each window to identify the dominant frequency.
+The dominant frequencies across all windows are plotted against their corresponding times (in seconds).
 The resultant plot is again saved (as ****Dominant_Frequency_across_time_plot.pdf****) in the working directory.
 The below plot represents the time in seconds vs frequencies (Hz) for our sample dataset.

 <p align="center">
   <img width="500" height="500" src="https://github.com/rcvenkata/Fast_Fourier_Transform/blob/master/Dominant_frequency_across_time_plot.png">